St. Vincent de Paul Cemetery

 History of the Cemetery

-Thirteen years after St. Vincent’s Church was established, its Trustee Board was authorized, by an act of the Legislature passed in 1853, to sell the closed cemetery at St. James Church and buy another burial place.
-For $1350, they purchased five acres just outside the eastern limits of the city and a little north of the Belair Road.
+The history of this cemetery is an intriguing story that parallels the fortunes of St. V itself.
+Thirteen years after St. Vincent de Paul Church was established, its Trustee Board was authorized by an act of the Legislature passed in 1853 to sell the closed cemetery at St. James Church and buy another burial place.
+For $1,350, it purchased five acres just outside the eastern limits of the city and a little north of the Belair Road.
 It had been owned by Johns Hopkins himself as part of his summer estate (which was called “Clifton”) and was purchased directly from him.
-He left the rest of the estate to the city in his will and it became Clifton Park.
+He left the rest of the estate to the city in his will, and it became Clifton Park.

 From Church Archives: “The (cemetery) ground was blessed on the 19th day of May in 1855 by the Rev. L. Obermeyer, Pastor of St. Vincent’s, who was appointed by the most Rev. Archbishop Keswick for that purpose.
 Immediately after, the burials commenced and the old bodies were removed from St. James’ graveyard.”